Induction puzzles

 One type of induction puzzle concerns the wearing of colored hats, where each person in a group can only see the color of those worn by others, and must work out the color of their own.

 Induction puzzles are logic puzzles, which are examples of multi-agent reasoning, where the solution evolves along with the principle of induction.

 A puzzle's scenario always involves multiple players with the same reasoning capability, who go through the same reasoning steps.
 According to the principle of induction, a solution to the simplest case makes the solution of the next complicated case obvious.
 Once the simplest case of the induction puzzle is solved, the whole puzzle is solved subsequently.

 Typical tell-tale features of these puzzles include any puzzle in which each participant has a given piece of information (usually as common knowledge) about all other participants but not themselves.
 Also, usually, some kind of hint is given to suggest that the participants can trust each other's intelligence — they are capable of theory of mind (that "every participant knows modus ponens" is common knowledge).
 Also, the inaction of a participant is a non-verbal communication of that participant's lack of knowledge, which then becomes common knowledge to all participants who observed the inaction.

 The muddy children puzzle is the most frequently appearing induction puzzle in scientific literature on epistemic logic.
 Muddy children puzzle is a variant of the well known wise men or cheating wives/husbands puzzles.

 Hat puzzles are induction puzzle variations that date back to as early as 1961.
 In many variations, hat puzzles are described in the context of prisoners.
 In other cases, hat puzzles are described in the context of wise men.

 Muddy Children Puzzle

 Description

 A group of attentive children is told that some of them have muddy faces.
 Each child can see the faces of the others, but cannot tell if his or her own face is muddy.
 The children are told that those with muddy faces must step forward, but any child with a clean face who steps forward will be punished.
 At the count of three, every child who believes that his or her face is muddy must step forward simultaneously; any child who signals to another in any way will be punished.
 If any child with a muddy face has not stepped forward, the process will be repeated.
+At a given iteration, all muddy children and only them step forward.
+What is their thought process and on which turn does it happen?